Lyerly Building for Boys

 Lyerly Building for Boys, also known as Nazareth Orphans' Home, Nazareth Children's Home or Nazareth Child & Family Connection, is a historic orphanage located at Gold Hill Township, Rowan County, North Carolina.
 It was built between 1913 and 1916, and is a two-story, front gabled, vernacular Gothic Revival style granite building.
 It has a steeply pitched parapeted slate roof.
-The building housed a school and chapel in the first floor with boys dormitory above.
+The building housed a school and chapel on the first floor with a boy's dormitory above.

 It was listed on the National Register of Historic Places in 1988.